oroinc/documentation/commerce/frontstore_guide/users_roles/index.rst

 To apply a role to a specific user:

 1. Scroll down to the bottom of the Edit Role page.
-2. Enable the chackbox next to the selected user.
+2. Enable the checkbox next to the selected user.
 3. Click **Save**.

 .. image:: /frontstore_guide/img/users_roles/RolesAllUsers.png